Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/execute-booking-mutatuion.md

 framework: react
 chapter: Make A Booking Mutation
 ---

 Here we will start integrating the booking mutation.

-Head over to the mutations.js file in the graphql directory and the following:
+Head over to the `mutations.js` file in the `graphql` directory and add the following:

 ```javascript
 export const MAKE_A_BOOKING = gql`
   mutation MAKE_A_BOOKING(
     $customerEmail: String